-Baby feeding problems can range from a sudden spray of spit-up to a smear of carrots in the hair.
-Yet whether feeding issues are the result of an infant with an independent streak, food allergies, or a fussy baby, there's a way to handle them.
+Baby feeding issues can range from a sudden spray of spit-up to a smear of carrots in the hair to a refusal to eat.
+Whether they are humorous or downright scary, there's a way to handle them.

-The first thing to do when faced with a baby feeding problem is to relax.
-Although feeding hurdles are frustrating, if your baby is growing and developing normally despite the fuss, there's usually no reason to worry.
+First, relax.
+Although feeding hurdles are frustrating, if your baby is growing and developing normally, there's usually no reason to worry.

 7 Common Baby Feeding Problems

-Babies refuse food for many reasons: They may be full, tired, distracted, sick, or sometimes baby's feeding schedule just isn't your feeding schedule.
+Babies refuse food for many reasons: They may be full, tired, distracted, or sick.
+Perhaps baby's feeding schedule just isn't your feeding schedule.
 Don't worry, a baby will always eat if he’s hungry, so if your little one is swatting at the spoon, turning away, or clamping his mouth shut, he’s telling you that he’s had enough for now.

 Try to trust that your baby knows how much food he needs, and never force feed your child, which can turn feeding time into fighting time.
 That said, if a refusal to eat has you worried, always talk to your pediatrician.